iip-ecosphere/platform/platform/examples/examples.vdw/README.md

 Utilizing the VDW OPC-UA server through the respective platform connector.
 This example currently contains two parts:

 * A hand-crafted connector.
 Run `de.iip_ecosphere.platform.examples.vdw.App` or Run `test.de.iip_ecosphere.platform.examples.vdw.OpcUaConnectorTest`.
 * A generated connector based on a preliminary model.
+First you must obtain the actual version of the configuration model which is not included here (`mvn generate-sources`, use `-U` to update it if it is already there.)
 Run `de.iip_ecosphere.platform.examples.vdw.OpcUaModelTest` as JUnit test to execute the model instantiation/code generation.
 Generation may require in Eclipse a Maven update of the project (including Snapshots).
 Run then `de.iip_ecosphere.platform.examples.vdw.OpcUaModelTest` as Java program to execute the connector.

-If classes are missing, just run the instantiation (generated classes not committed/deployed).
+If classes are missing and errors are shown, just run the instantiation (generated classes not committed/deployed).
 For all executions, the VDW/UMATI OPC UA server must be accessible via Internet.
 See [Platform configuration](https://github.com/iip-ecosphere/platform/tree/main/platform/configuration/configuration) for details on the state of the generation.